belcurv/medium/modular_js_2.md

 }
 ```

+The above CSS positions, sizes and anchors the image on the page, and sets the opacity of the containing `<div>` to `0` - meaning it will be invisible.
+Refer to our module's `render()` function above - it _fades-in_ the background by changing the element's opacity after appending the image to the containing element.

 > Remember to _namespace_ each selector in your module stylesheets.
 This is so you don't accidentally override some other stylesheet's rule.
 For example, above we only target our `#backgrounds` element and its child elements: `#backgrounds > img`.
 You might have other modules with images, and we wouldn't want our background image's rules to affect them.
 Namespacing selectors to each feature or module will help prevent this.

 And with that, the backgrounds feature is done!
 The other modules follow similar patterns.